Extension Vs Flexion Of Spine

 Trends and Latest Developments

-Current trends in spinal health emphasize the importance of maintaining a balance between flexion and extension to promote optimal function and prevent injuries.
+Current trends in spinal health underline the importance of maintaining a balance between flexion and extension to promote optimal function and prevent injuries.
 There is a growing recognition that excessive flexion, particularly during prolonged sitting or repetitive bending, can contribute to back pain and disc problems.
 This has led to an increased focus on ergonomic interventions, such as sit-stand desks and lumbar support cushions, to reduce the amount of time spent in a flexed posture.

 Conversely, there is also an appreciation for the benefits of spinal extension in improving posture, relieving back pain, and enhancing athletic performance.
 Exercises like back extensions, yoga poses, and Pilates movements that promote spinal extension are becoming increasingly popular.